barztu/Leaf-LagSwitch/README.md

 ### **Is this a virus?**

-**No. It is not at all.
-If you want you can go copy and paste the code inside of leaflag.py into chatgpt and ask it yourself if the code has a virus.**
+**No.**
 Leaf Lag Switch is open source.
 You can review the code and compile it yourself if you don't trust.
+If you want you can go copy and paste the code inside of leaflag.py into chatgpt and ask it yourself if the code has a virus.

 ## [Report Bugs or Suggestions](https://github.com/barztu/Leaf-LagSwitch/issues)